dreisigmeyer/triangulation/README.md

 );
 ~~~
 - `iops.csv`: CSV file created by the assignee_prep2 preprocessing phase.
-This is used to create a file giving the PRDN and assignee sequence number of inventor owned patents.
+This will need some preprocessing (see below for how to do this).
+The preprocessed file has the SQL table structure
 ~~~
 CREATE TABLE iops (
     prdn TEXT NOT NULL,